 La Vie en Rose (2007), Amelie (2001), and Midnight in Paris (2011).

 Croissants, macaroons, frog's legs.

 What to pack

-A French phrasebook.
-Many French outside of Paris don't speak English, and a little French will smooth your way even in the capital.
+A French phrasebook or language app.
+Many French outside of Paris don't speak English, and a little French will make life that much easier, even in the capital.

 What's on in France

 Hollywood stars launch their newest movies at the Cannes Film Festival every May.
 The 2,000-mile (3,500km) Tour de France bicycle race comes to an exciting conclusion in Paris each summer.
 The larger-than-life puppets of the Festival of Giants parade through the village of Douai each July.
 More information on France Events.